KimGreenbush/Projects/README.md

 ## Background

 When I first started learning about JavaScript I wanted a fun way to do it.
 You learn best when it's fun after all.
+So I made some games.

 Using Django's multi-application structure I was able to assemble and organize the games I had so far into one spot with the ability to add more easily.